 A quick look at how much do other banks charge for overdraft fees:

-Can I Get my Bank of America Overdraft Fee Waived?
+Can I Get my Bank of America Overdraft Fees Waived?

 $35 is not a small amount.
 According to Forbes (2018), in 2017, American paid $34 billion in overdraft fees.
 If we can get refunded or waive draft fees, it will save us a lot of money for sure.
 However, if you don’t ask, the answer will never be yes.

 1.Call Customer Service

 Calling customer service is encouraged to illustrate your situation and potentially ask for a refund.
 You can always dispute Bank of America charges and overdraft fees.
-In order to speak to a live person in Bank of America customer service, you need to dial 1-800-432-1000.
+In order to speak to a live person in Bank of America customer service about the overdraft fee, you need to dial 1-800-432-1000.

 What should you say on the phone?